lyric0x10/Oblivion/README.md

 ---

 ## Limitations & Known TODOs
+- Add more functionality to bytecode generator.
 - Built-in name hiding inside the VM is not yet implemented
 - Register cleanup (overwriting dead registers) is not yet implemented
 - Variable reuse after a variable goes out of scope is not yet implemented in the renamer
+- Add an option to keep names that need to be exported.
 ---